Skip to main content

 using EPiServer.Core; using EPiServer.DataAnnotations; using System.ComponentModel.DataAnnotations; [ContentType( DisplayName = "External Article Page", GUID = "A2FF8C8B-1E5A-4B6A-B6A0-142B28B3EF4A", Description = "Represents an article fetched from an external source.", AvailableInEditMode = false )] public class ExternalArticlePage : PageData { [CultureSpecific] public virtual string ExternalTitle { get; set; } [CultureSpecific] public virtual XhtmlString ExternalBody { get; set; } public virtual string ExternalId { get; set; } public virtual Url ExternalUrl { get; set; } }

-4. Data Mapping and Transformation
+4. Data mapping and transformation

 External HTML content should be converted to XhtmlString to integrate correctly with Optimizely rendering pipelines.

-• Stable GUID Generation
+Stable GUID generation

 Each external item must produce a deterministic ContentGuid.
 Without stable GUIDs, search indexing, permanent links, and caching may behave inconsistently.

-5. Handling Updates and Persistence
+5. Handling updates and persistence

-6. Best Practices
+6. Best practices

 Content from custom providers is not automatically indexed by Optimizely's native search engine.
+If search coverage is required, a separate indexing strategy must be implemented for provider-sourced content.

 Ensure meaningful content type metadata and hierarchy implementation to provide a seamless editing experience.
+Editors should be able to navigate and interact with external content naturally within the CMS tree.

 Conclusion